jonnonz1/nz-statute-book/acts/public/1998/postal-services-act-1998.md

   (b) requiring each designated postal operator to disclose, in the prescribed manner,—and prescribing the information that the postal operator must disclose:
     (i) information in relation to compliance by that postal operator with the obligations imposed on it by section 49(1) or section 50:
     (ii) information obtained by that postal operator in the course of acting as a representative of New Zealand at the Universal Postal Union and the Asian Pacific Postal Union;—
-  (c) prescribing the form of the financial statements required by any regulations made under paragraph (a)(ii):
+  (c) prescribing the form of the financial statements required by any regulations made under paragraph (a)﻿(ii):
   (d) prescribing rules and procedures to be followed by postal operators for the purposes of ensuring the orderly and efficient operation of the New Zealand postal system, including (without limitation) rules and procedures relating to—
     (i) the exchange of information relating to the addresses of customers of postal operators:
     (ii) dealing with postal articles bearing no address or a wrong or an incomplete or an illegible address, and misdelivered postal articles: